List of awards and nominations received by Megan Thee Stallion

-American rapper Megan Thee Stallion has received various accolades throughout her career.
+American rapper and songwriter Megan Thee Stallion has received various accolades throughout her career.
+She is winner of three Grammy Awards, two Billboard Music Awards, six BET Awards, five BET Hip Hop Awards and four MTV Video Music Awards.

 She rose to prominence in 2019 with her mixtape Fever, which won the award for Best Mixtape at the 2019 BET Hip Hop Awards, and was later nominated for Album of the Year at the 2020 BET Awards.
 Her singles "Cash Shit" and "Hot Girl Summer" garnered her several nominations, with the former nominated at the 2019 Soul Train Music Awards and the 2020 NME Awards, and the latter earning her an MTV Video Music Award.

-In 2020, her breakthrough single "Savage (Remix)" was nominated for three Grammy Awards and three MTV Video Music Awards.
-She also featured on Cardi B's song "WAP", winning at the American Music Awards and nominated at the MTV Europe Music Awards.

-In 2021, she won Grammys for Best Rap Performance and Best Rap Song for "Savage (Remix)".
-She also won Best New Artist.
+In 2020 she was featured on Cardi B's song "WAP", winning at the American Music Awards, three BET Hip Hop Awards and two BET Awards.
+In 2021, she won the Grammy Award for Best New Artist and received three nominations for "Savage (Remix)" with Beyoncé, winning Best Rap Song and Best Rap Performance, become the first all-female collaboration to win in the last category in Grammy history.

 Megan Thee Stallion was nominated for Best Female Hip-Hop Artist at the BET Awards in both 2019 and 2020, winning the latter.
 She additionally has been nominated for Best New Hip Hop Artist at the 2019 BET Hip Hop Awards, Top Rap Female Artist at the 2020 Billboard Music Awards, Best New Hip-Hop Artist at the 2020 iHeartRadio Music Awards and Artist of the Year at the 2020 MTV Video Music Awards.
 She has also received the Marketing Genius award at the 2020 Libera Awards and the Powerhouse Award at the 2019 Billboard Women in Music awards.